-The organic laws and the regulations of the National Assembly and those of the Chamber of Representatives, before their promulgation or their entry into application, must be submitted to the Constitutional Council.
+The organic laws and the regulations of the National Assembly, before their promulgation or their entry into application[,] must be submitted to the Constitutional Council.

 To the same ends, the ordinary laws and the treaties submitted to the procedure of ratification, may be deferred to the Constitutional Council, before their promulgation.